 5 Signs of Electrical Problems in an Audi

 - Power window won’t go up or down: This is one of the most common electrical issues with many cars that have power windows.
-Usually when this happens the door on the driver’s side goes out first proceeded by the other windows going out over time.
-The cause of this is a defective power window regulator, window motor, window switch or other issue.
-The solution here is relatively simple – have the power window issue diagnosed and the proper parts within the door panel replaced.
+Usually, when this happens, the door on the driver’s side goes out first, proceeded by the other windows going out over time.
+The cause of this is a defective power window regulator, window motor, window switch, or other issues.
+The solution here is relatively simple – have the power window issue diagnosed, and the proper parts within the door panel replaced.
 For this repair, you should seek out a professional.

-- Center console spill: In newer Audis, the MMI, or Multi-Media Interface, unit is located under the cup holder and controls the radio, navigation and other systems.
-This means that it is susceptible to spills which can short out the unit.
-If this does happen you will likely need a professional mechanic to replace the entire MMI control board.
+- Center console spill: In newer Audis, the MMI, or Multi-Media Interface, the unit is located under the cup holder and controls the radio, navigation, and other systems.
+This means that it is susceptible to spills, which can short out the unit.
+If this does happen, you will likely need a professional mechanic to replace the entire MMI control board.

-- Water has collected in the foot well or trunk of your car: This is typically indicative of cowl drain blockage.
-Cleaning out the cowl drains, which are drains that allow water to move away from the hood, windshield, sunroof and trunk seals, is a necessary part of maintenance on most Audis and Volkswagens to avoid clogs that can cause flooding inside the vehicle.
+- Water collected in the footwell or trunk of your car: This is typically indicative of cowl drain blockage.
+Cleaning out the cowl drains, which are drains that allow water to move away from the hood, windshield, sunroof, and trunk seals is a necessary part of maintenance on most Audis and Volkswagens to avoid clogs that can cause flooding inside the vehicle.
 If this does occur, then the electrical system and control modules that are located in these areas can be damaged.
 Following your factory recommended maintenance schedule is the best solution to avoid these costly repairs.